 Steven Goldstein is CEO of Amplifi Media, which works with top media companies and podcasters advising on digital content strategy, activation, and development for on-demand audio (podcasting).
 Goldstein has created and developed successful radio brands around the country and is acknowledged for skill in nurturing and advancing local and national talent.
 He is also a founding partner of Sonic Ai, which develops audio “skills” for the emerging category of smart speakers, including the Amazon Echo.
 After holding on-air positions at local radio stations, Goldstein shifted to management with the NBC Radio Network, where he played a leadership role in creating The Source Network, and he also held programming positions for the ABC Radio Network, Metromedia, and Capital Cities in New York and Detroit.
-He was a founding partner in Saga Communications, serving as EVP and group PD and company’s formation in 1986 until 2015, when he launched Amplifi Media.
+He was a founding partner in Saga Communications, serving as EVP and group PD from the company’s formation in 1986 until 2015, when he launched Amplifi Media.

 Mark Gray is chief executive officer of Katz Media Group and co-chair of Forecast 2018.
 Katz is the leading national expert in audio and television advertising solutions.
 Gray has been a leader in the media industry for more than 25 years, building a first-class media sales organization that delivers results for its broadcast partners and the nation’s top brands.
 As CEO, Gray oversees both Katz’s radio and television companies.
 His primary focus is to lead Katz’s team of industry experts to deliver innovative ideas for advertisers and agencies, driving revenue for Katz’s partners, as well as developing Katz’s technology and digital offerings, including bringing Katz to the forefront of the programmatic buying arena.
 His tenure with Katz has included various management roles, including president of the Katz Radio division before being promoted to president of Katz Radio Group in 2006.